nanovazquez/reactjs-training/exercise-2/README.md

 export default AppContainer;
 ```

-#### One last step is missing :D
+#### One last step is missing

 The last step of the puzzle is the setup of React with Redux and the rest.
-We'll skip the details and will ask you to simply replace the content of the **src/index.tsx** file with the content of the **index.tsx** file located in the **assets** folder of this Exercise.
+We'll skip the details and will ask you to just replace the content of the **src/index.tsx** file with the content of the **index.tsx** file located in the **assets** folder of this Exercise.

 If you want to learn what's in this file, here are some links that might help:
 * [Configure your store](https://redux.js.org/recipes/configuringyourstore), with Redux devtools, middlewares, and your reducers